CHARACTERISTICS OF THE SUDBURY COMMUNITY

 There are no tests, exams, grades, or any other external measurement imposed to evaluate children’s learning.
 Each person is the best judge of his/her own efforts.
 Children can ask other people to provide criticism, comments or advice for them to improve their own work if they want.
 And if they want to evaluate themselves by some tests, they are free to ask for help too.

 No Value Judgement on any Interests or Subjects

 We view each interest and subject as equal.
 For example, if a child is interested in painting, we will not direct him or her to learn some academic subjects.
 The study of law does not have a higher value than the study of hair styling skills.

 The Role of Staff

-The staff members are supposed to be good role models for the students, and they are responsible for the day-to-day functioning of the community.
+The staff members are supposed to be good role models for the children, and they are responsible for the day-to-day functioning of the community.
 This includes, but is not limited to upholding the core principles of the community, promoting the Sudbury philosophies, administrative work, enrollment, fiscal management, institutional management, public relations, and etc. When a child wants to learn about a particular subject and requests help from a staff member, the latter has to be ready to satisfy the child’s needs.
 In addition, staff members can initiate their own activities, e.g. “I am going to bake moon cakes on Wednesday at 10am.
 Anyone interested, please sign up here.”
 But this is done in the spirit of sharing an activity, which the staff member enjoys doing rather than trying to implicitly teach mathematics and chemistry through this activity.